klzgrad/naiveproxy/README.md

 See [USAGE.txt](https://github.com/klzgrad/naiveproxy/blob/master/USAGE.txt) on how to configure `config.json`.
 See also [Parameter Tuning](https://github.com/klzgrad/naiveproxy/wiki/Parameter-Tuning) to improve client-side performance.

-It's possible to not run Naive on the server, but you need to remove `padding` from `config.json` and `upstream` from Caddyfile.
+It's possible to run Caddy without Naive server, but you need to remove `padding` from `config.json` and `upstream` from Caddyfile.

 ## Build